Harry Marsh

-Harry Marsh (born 17 April 1926) is an English chemist.
-His professional focus is carbon science.
+Harry Marsh (17 April 1926 – 25 September 2023) was an English chemist.
+His professional focus was carbon science.

 Born on 17 April 1926 in West Durham, England, Marsh spent much of his career at the Northern Carbon Research Laboratories of the University of Newcastle upon Tyne.
 His research investigated the structure and adsorptive properties of carbons.
 At the 2006 meeting of the International Carbon Society he received their lifetime achievement award.

-As of 2016, Marsh was living in Whitley Bay.
+As of 2016, Marsh lived in Whitley Bay.
+He died on 25 September 2023, at the age of 97.